 - 4. From the Default Security tab, you must edit the Default Access Permissions and the Default Launch Permissions.
 (The Default Configuration Permissions are adequate for a development environment).
-For details, see
+For details, see the following topics:

-- Global Access Permissions
+- ♦ Global Access Permissions

 - ♦ Global Launch Permissions

-- ◆ Global Configuration Permissions
+- ♦ Global Configuration Permissions